jackxxu/gpt2_music/notes.md

     return tokens
 ```

-with that attention matrix, Bertviz readily outputs the attention graph.
+With this attention matrix and the token list, Bertviz readily outputs the attention graph.

 <img src="images/layer0.png" alt="layer0" width="200"/>